Keschler/cr-bot/README.md

 - Normal troops and buildings use deploy-clock detections when available.
 - Recent allied unit tracks are kept briefly so a unit can still be matched after the clock has disappeared.
+- The elixir digit flash is used as the action placement timestamp, then the action is emitted only after later confirmation.
+This avoids reporting the later confirmation frame as the placement time.
 - Circle/radius spells use the white spell radius ellipse only as an aiming candidate.
 - The purple elixir-cost overlay is required to confirm that a spell was actually released.
 It is scored from the middle of the top half of the detected spell ellipse, so the crop is tied to the actual spell-radius candidate rather than a loose rectangle around the approximate center.
+- Rolling spells such as The Log and Barbarian Barrel use their first visible rolling unit track plus elixir confirmation.

 ## Use The Executable